 Maximum cache storage

 By default, when Extensions exceed the maximum cache directory size, the last 10 Extensions are removed from the local directory.
-On-premises and dedicated SaaS customers can change the number of Extensions that are removed when the maximum cache directory size is exceeded using the
+On-premises customers can change the number of Extensions that are removed when the maximum cache directory size is exceeded using the

-EXCEED_DIR_SIZE_AMOUNT_TO_DROP_FROM_MAP environment variable.On-premises and dedicated SaaS customers can change the maximum directory size by adding the MAX_EXTENSIONS_CACHE_DIR_SIZE_IN_MB environment variable to values.yaml.
+EXCEED_DIR_SIZE_AMOUNT_TO_DROP_FROM_MAP environment variable.On-premises customers can change the maximum directory size by adding the MAX_EXTENSIONS_CACHE_DIR_SIZE_IN_MB environment variable to values.yaml.
 By default, the maximum directory size is 512 MB.The cache is in the service-execution Kubernetes pod.Dynamic Fields

 You can use a dynamic selection field as a field type in Extensions.
-This feature can be used to dynamically fetch the content of a selection field, for example, through an external API call.Localization for Extensions
+You can use this feature to dynamically fetch the content of a selection field, for example, through an external API call.Localization for Extensions

 Extension builders can include localized UI text, such as default Node labels or Node field descriptions.
 For more details, read the Localization for Extensions documentation.Error Handling